puppeteer/puppeteer/docs/contributing.md

 1. Find a suitable Chrome `revision` and `version` via https://googlechromelabs.github.io/chrome-for-testing/ or https://chromiumdash.appspot.com/.
 2. Update `packages/puppeteer-core/src/revisions.ts` with the found `version` number.
-3. Update `versions.js` with the new Chrome-to-Puppeteer `version` mapping and update `lastMaintainedChromeVersion` with the next one in from the list.
+3. Update `versions.json` with the new Chrome-to-Puppeteer `version` mapping and update `lastMaintainedVersion` with the next one in from the list.
 4. Run `npm run check`.
 If it fails, update `packages/puppeteer-core/package.json` with the expected `devtools-protocol` version and run `npm install` to generate an updated `package-lock.json`.